mcgill-physics-hackathon/hackathon-website-2020/README.md

 # hackathon-website-2020

+Repository for the website for the 2020 McGill Physics Hackathon, as you might have guessed.

 The Sponsorship Prospectus is too big to be stored on github.
 So, to access it, visit the following link: https://drive.google.com/file/d/1KJpUB9OzEDukmGGimbkL8O5UkOzOjfM2/view?usp=sharing